safespring/docs/content/backup/howto/business-units.md

 A reason why one would want to declare a hierarchy of business units in Cloutility is the ability to limit access for units in the organization.
 You can create new user accounts underneath these units, as well as assign new roles.
-These users may then access consumption units _only_ withing their respective business units.
+These users may then access consumption units _only_ within their respective business units.

 Try this out by clicking on Add in the top-left corner to add a new business